zyedidia/micro/runtime/help/colors.md

 ### True color

 True color requires your terminal to support it.
-This means that the environment variable `COLORTERM` should have the value `truecolor`, `24bit`, or `24-bit`.
-In addition, to enable true color in micro, the environment variable `MICRO_TRUECOLOR` must be set to 1.
-Note that you have to create and set this variable yourself.
+This means that the environment variable `COLORTERM` should have the value `truecolor` or `24bit` or `24-bit`.
+To forcefully disable true color support in micro, the environment variable `MICRO_TRUECOLOR` can be set to 0.

 * `solarized-tc`: this is the solarized colorscheme for true color.
 * `atom-dark`: this colorscheme is based off of Atom's "dark" colorscheme.